 The value in use discounted cash flow is based on a ten-year cash flow model.
-The Group uses a ten-year rather than a 5-year model as this accords with the Group's long term planning and business acquisition valuation methodology.
+The Group uses a 10-year rather than a 5-year model as this accords with the Group's long term planning and business acquisition valuation methodology.
 The key judgments, estimates and assumptions used in the value in use discounted cash flow calculations are generally as follows:

-- Cash flows are based on the Group's 1-year and ten-year plan as approved by key management.
-The plan is prepared per cash-generating unit and is based on external sources in respect of macro-economic assumptions, industry, inflation and foreign exchange rates, past experience and identified initiatives in terms of market share, revenue, variable and fixed cost, capital expenditure and working capital assumptions; - Cash flows after the first ten-year plan are extrapolated generally using expected annual long-term GDP growth rates, based on external sources, in order to calculate the terminal value, considering sensitivities on this metric; and - Projections are discounted at the cash-generating unit's weighted average cost of capital (WACC), considering sensitivities on this metric.
+- Cash flows are based on the Group's 10-year plan as approved by key management.
+The plan is prepared per cash-generating unit and is based on external sources in respect of macro-economic assumptions, industry trends, inflation and foreign exchange rates, past experience and identified initiatives to determine key assumption such as market share, revenue, variable and fixed cost, capital expenditure and working capital assumptions; - In order to calculate the terminal value, the company extrapolated the cash flows after the first 10-year plan using expected annual long-term GDP growth rates based on external sources.
+The company considered sensitivities on these metrics and corroborated the calculations by market multiples; - Projections are discounted at the cash-generating unit's weighted average cost of capital (WACC), considering sensitivities on this metric.